 5. Creating a long cover letter:

 Recruiters are busy people.
-They need to screen through countless resume before they shortlist a handful.
+They need to screen through a countless resume before they shortlist a handful.
 This clearly means that they do not have time to go through lengthy cover letters.

 Make sure your cover letter is not too long or boring.
 Make sure you have a proper introduction, an effective body and a very polite end to the letter.